 Removal: Permanently moving a structure or feature from its current location.
-This includes moving an intact existing structure from the city limits to a site outside of the city limits.

 Relocation: Any change of the location of a structure in its present location to another location within the city limits.

 Restoration: The act or process of accurately recovering the form and details of a building, structure or object or lot, parcel or site and its setting as it appeared at a particular period of time by means of the removal of later work or by the replacements of missing earlier work.